Tokyo Table Trip

 I don't like this concept either, let along any tech company trying to sweep up reservations to resell, regardless what country they are in.
 It is a sad day when restaurant reservations are being treated like limited edition rare handbags, extremely prized wines and sake, concert tickets, or the latest holiday fad gadget, in the name of profit.
 But that is classic human nature at its worst.
 It is unfortunate these esteemed restaurants are choosing to operate that way and hide behind the guise of fairness.
 That really speaks to their business philosophy and ethics.
 I'm perfectly fine not going at all to these establishments, since there are so many other great worthy restaurants out there with unique styles, characters, even mom & pop establishments, that deliver satisfaction and unforgettable unique experiences, that don't need to be a part of this joke.

-about 2 years ago 1663736834
+over 2 years ago 1663736834

 Icon thumbup c50a5e69a172939d8f181c07defd87a40f8b5ea08aa95e4f5248647e539d2f91 Like!